pankaj90382/END-1.0/S14/README.md

 question       >> Does packet switching charge a fee when no data is transferred? model's answer >> fee per unit of connection time

-question       >> What university was John of London an alum of? model's answer >>

-question       >> When did the Jurassic Period end? model's answer >>

 question       >> What months out of the year is Woodward Park open? model's answer >> April through October

 question       >> Which University ranks having the 9th most number of volumes in the US? model's answer >> University of Chicago

-question       >> In Sept 1706 who negotiated a capitulation from Montreal? model's answer >>

 question       >> What has been the main reason for the shift to the view that income inequality harms growth? model's answer >> increasing importance of human capital in development

-question       >> Who is the father of Sophocles? model's answer >>

 question       >> Strictly speaking who was included in DATANET 1 model's answer >> Dutch PTT Telecom

-question       >> What country has the most illiterate adults in the world? model's answer >>

-question       >> What has presented problems to the UN economy more than other nations? model's answer >>

-question       >> What is one thing ash layers can be used to determine in a crystal lattice? model's answer >>

-question       >> What is gravitational acceleration proportional to? model's answer >>

-question       >> Where is the oldest known rock in the world located? model's answer >>

 question       >> What color is the sputum of those suffering from septicemic plague sufferers? model's answer >> bright red

-question       >>  Which country today is not a remnant of the Ottoman empire? model's answer >>

-question       >> What was the trend of female student population from 1970s and deyond? model's answer >>

 question       >> What is  DECnet model's answer >> a suite of network protocols